DoHaiSon/InSI/introduction.md

 Corresponding to the Modes, the toolbox will show the user a dashboard as shown in Figure 3.
 This dashboard is divided into five areas as follows:

 1. **Menu bar**: this menu bar offers several useful functions, including figure options, font selection, font size adjustment, and toolbox help.
 For instance, under figure options, users have the flexibility to choose between three options, i.e., either they can retain all results within a single figure by using the "combine" feature, or they can plot each result in its individual figure using "single" or "separate" feature.
-These futures do the same functions as two MATLAB built-in commands, i.e., *hold on* and *subplot*.
+These futures do the same functions as two MatLab built-in commands, i.e., *hold on* and *subplot*.

 2. **Algorithm's model**: this dashboard presents a real-time updated image of the system model, which dynamically reflects the algorithm in use.
 Additionally, the system model allows interactive interactions with the selected input parameters.